triton-inference-server/model_analyzer/docs/mm_quick_start.md

 ![Result Summary Constraint Top](../examples/mm_result_summary_constraint_top.jpg)
 ![Result Summary Constraint Table](../examples/mm_result_summary_constraint_table.jpg)

----

-You will observe that the top configuration here has a higher total combined throughput than the unconstrained run, however the total percentage gain is lower due to the large decrease in throughput for the `resnet50_libtorch` model.
+Again, you will observe that the top configuration here has a lower total combined throughput than the second or third best configurations.
+However the total percentage gain is higher due to the large decrease in throughput for the `resnet50_python` model in the other configurations.